joko100200/2dInducedMetric/README.md

 # 2dInducedMetric
  Calculates geodesics on 2d hypersurfaces.
 This code is written in fortran.
+## How to run
  How to run:
  Have gfortran installed
  type in terminal ./manifold.sh    compiles then if no errors or no big warnings (small warnings are fine) type in terminal ./runmesh   executes
  This generates the mesh that is based on your input parameters but it doesn't solve the geodesic equation To run the geodesic equation you will need to compile ./Integrator.sh then if no errors or big warnings run it using ./runIntegrator This will solve the geodesic equation given the parameters you put in the paramater.inp file Then to see the graph of both the 2d->3dmesh and the geodesic solution you will need to run gnuplot and the type in: set ticslevel 0 splot 'xyzuv.out','xyzpath.out' with lines lw 3
  This plots a 3d mesh and changes the line with to 3 pts Make sure that this is only for largeish values of hu and hv in the parameters file if not gnuplot will crash The way I suggest is to run the mesh first with hu hv = 0.1 or something large like that then run python3 addspacing.py when you do that it will create a lower res copy called 'visualxyzuv.out' and sometimes you will be able to use it with pm3d which will give it a color gradient based on the z value which is neat after that you will change the values of hu and hv to something much smaller like 0.005 run the mesh and then run the integrator.
 When you do this you will run gnuplot and type: set ticslevel 0 splot 'visualxyzuv.out' with pm3d, 'xyzpath.out' with lines lw 3 lt rgb "green" This forces the xyzpath to be a neon green if you get an error or something looks messed up because of the mesh get rid of the pm3d part in the visual

 Parameters file: